 A pair of spiked, waterproof golf shoes is essential, especially for a junior golfer who plays a lot of tournaments.
-These Adidas Powerband Boa Boost golf shoes are the go-to shoes for my Junior 1.
+These Adidas Powerband Boa Boost golf shoes are the go-to shoes for my older junior who plays a lot of tournaments.
 They are also reviewed in Best Shoes for a Junior Golfer.
 Do not send you junior out to play in mesh shoes that will be water logged by the first hole.

 Our juniors use these Footjoy Rain Grip golf gloves in wet weather and they are helpful to ward off the winter chill too when worn as a pair.
 They are a good fit for juniors, a lot like normal golf gloves but give better grip in wet conditions.
 Keep a pair of rain gloves in the golf bag - and for multi-day tournaments it is always a good idea to keep a couple of new pairs of regular gloves in a Ziploc bag tucked deep and dry in the golf bag.
 Wet gloves lead to slipping which is not conducive to a well struck shot.

 Most golf bags are waterproof (see Your Guide to Choosing the Best Junior Golf Bag) and most contain a built in rain proof cover that can be zipped over the clubs in the rain.
 If your junior's golf bag does not contain rain protection it might be a good idea to buy a golf bag rain hood like the one above.
 For particularly wet climates you can consider purchasing a waterproof bag such as the light weight Sun Mountain H2NO model pictured below.